Why did the university switch from paper to online course evaluations?

 Are the online evaluations confidential?

 Yes.
-The New School is working with EvaluationKit, a reputable outside vendor, to manage the online course ratings process.
+The New School is working with EvaluationKit, a reputable outside vendor, to manage the online course evaluation process.
 EvaluationKit manages and stores the data on its own server, which is separate from the university.
 No faculty or staff members at The New School can access any information that would identify individual student ratings or remarks.

 Will my instructor see my evaluation before he or she submits grades for the course?